 I have not been to Iceland (yet!) but from reports of a few people I know who have, if you are in a group the best thing to do is to hire a car and split costs between the group.
 The roads that go around the island are apparently in good condition from what I have heard, but once you start trying to head into the centre of the island, things start to get less maintained.

-By yourself, it is probably cheapest to do some organized tours of some description I would guess. over 8 years ago
+By yourself, it is probably cheapest to do some organized tours of some description I would guess. almost 9 years ago

 Wanna travel around Iceland?